United States Regiments & Batteries > Pennsylvania > 1st Regiment Pennsylvania Reserves

 January 24 Captain Thomas B. Barton of Company B resigned.

 February Ordered to Washington, D.C., and duty in the Defenses there.
-Attached to 1st Brigade, Pennsylvania Reserves Division, 22nd Army Corps
+Attached to 1st Brigade, Pennsylvania Reserves Division, 22nd Corps

 March 1